Using the Grafana Agent Machine Charm

 We would like to collect telemetry from the charmed application into COS Lite, but COS Lite runs in Kubernetes and the application in a machine.

 So the question arises: How can we connect both worlds?
-The answer is simple: use the Grafana Agent machine charm!
+The answer is simple: use this Grafana Agent machine charm!

 The Grafana Agent machine charm